Pyroan/stringtheory/README.md

 - Can currently only handle images larger than `evaluatorResolution`
 - Can also only "correctly" handle images with square aspect ratios
   - Will scale non-square images to be square, rather than crop.
+- Hoop size is clipped to the half the height of the screen, which is arbitrary and unnecessary.

 uses [LÖVE-Nuklear](https://github.com/keharriso/love-nuklear) for UI